mryes2020/Chat_PHP/README.md

 ## Step 3
  - Make a database called: `chat_server1`
 ## Step 4
- - Make some tables (`chat, chathack, chatnets, chatpro, chattalkadmins, chattehc` - each table will have 2 rows which will be `Text` and `Name`)
+ - Make some tables (`chat, chathack, chatnetw, chatpro, chattalkadmins, chattehc` - each table will have 2 rows which will be `Name` and `Text`)
   - Warning!
 Tables, database and the rows should be named the exact way its typed!!
 # Step 5
  - You're done ( now you can navigate to the url `http://localhost:80/` )